-All students are required to have access to a laptop with a full-size keyboard for school work.
+All students are required to have access to a laptop with wifi capability for school work.
 Teachers will specify when a computer is to be used and how.
 If a student demonstrates that he may not be trustworthy with an electronic device, he will lose the privilege to do so.
 Our policy for technology at Iron Academy is to strategically incorporate it only when it facilitates the educational process.

 How do you handle student medical conditions?